How Accurate is the Standard Presentation of the Innovation Level of the Islamic Golden Age?

 Over the centuries, the number of identifiable Islamic philosophers is relatively small.
 Among these, the most eminent were al-Kindi, al-Farabi, Avicenna, Avempace, and Averroes.
 Some see Averroes, who died in 1198 as the last significant commentator on Aristotle. – Edward Grant

 Secondly, Muslim scholars, blinded by their adherence to Islam, repeatedly pushed their conclusions to be consistent with Islam.
-This brings up the question of how much Muslim scholars were able to “think out of the Islam box.”
+This brings up the question of how much Muslim scholars were able to “think out of the Islamic box.”
 One cannot interpret new knowledge if everything has to be made consistent with Islam.

 About al-Ghazali